-Lenders perform credit inquiries to assess your ability to repay a loan.
-By looking at a potential borrower’s credit score and report, lenders can see how they manage their credit and how risky they may be as a borrower.
+Lenders perform credit checks, also called credit inquiries, to assess your ability to repay a loan.
+By looking at a potential borrower’s credit score and report, lenders can see how they manage their finances and how risky they may be as a borrower.

 Types of credit checks performed by lenders

 Depending on the type of loan you're applying for, there are two types of credit inquiries lenders might perform:

 Hard credit checks refer to in-depth examinations of your credit reports by potential lenders.
 Many lenders will perform a hard inquiry when checking your credit before approving you for a loan.
 Hard credit checks require your authorization, will show up on your credit report, and can bring down your credit score slightly.

 Soft inquiries happen when you check your own credit or lenders want to see if you pre-qualify for a loan.
 Soft inquiries don't require your authorization, won’t impact your credit score, and will only be visible to you.

 Depending on your lender, they might perform a soft credit check before approving you for a no credit loan.